vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

     | PLUGA | GORTA | RIKNI | 8 |

 ### STAR Route Discontinuities
-Most STARs terminate with radar vectors from ATS and will generally produce a route discontinuity in the flight management system. **Do not delete the route discontinuity**, as doing so may cause the aircraft to bypass TESAT or track in appropriately.
+Most STARs terminate with radar vectors from ATC and will generally produce a route discontinuity in the flight management system. **Do not delete the route discontinuity**, as doing so will cause the aircraft to track inappropriately.
+The dicontinuity exists because the aircraft does not know that it will receive vectors to final.

 !!! warning "Important"
     Some aircraft FMCs may insert a discontinuity after BOOGI, NASHO, or JAKLN.
 In most cases, these waypoints are followed by a point titled *(VECTORS)*.
 If your FMC generates a discontinuity instead of a VECTORS waypoint, do not delete the discontinuity.
 They will function the same.

 ### Sydney Director
-Sydney Director (SY-D_APP & SY-DE_APP) are unique positions responsible for providing vectors to final for inbound aircraft.
+The Sydney Director positions (SY-D_APP & SY-DE_APP) are responsible for providing vectors to final for inbound aircraft.

+On first contact with Director, you should report "RUNWAY XX IN SIGHT" if you can see your assigned runway, or "VISUAL" if you can see the ground/water.

+ATC can only clear you for an IVA when one of the below conditions has been met:
-On first contact with Director (or as soon as you become visual otherwise), you must report your assigned runway in sight.
-Aircraft already established on the localiser/final approach course may instead report when visual.
+- you have your assigned runway in sight, or
+- you are already established on the localiser/final approach course and are visual.

+Therefore, if it important to report 'runway in sight' or 'visual' as soon as possible during IVAs.

 !!! tip
     If Director is not online, Approach will carry out the functions of the position.
 Report your assigned runway in sight as soon as possible.

 Director will generally issue pilots with an estimate of their track miles remaining to aid in descent planning.
 This distance is from the current aircraft position to the assigned runway threshold.
-In most cases, this number will range from around 20 to 35 nautical miles.

 !!! phraseology
-    **VOZ853**: "Director, Velocity 853, descending `A060`, Runway 34L in sight."
+    **VOZ853**: "Director, VOZ853, descending to `A060`, runway 34L in sight."
-    **SY-D_APP**: "Velocity 853, Director, descend to `A030`, 25 miles to run."
+    **SY-D_APP**: "VOZ853, Director, descend to `A030`, 25 miles to run."
     **VOZ853**: "Descend to `A030`, VOZ853"

-The airspace that director owns is very small and often heavily congested.
-It is imperative that pilots fly their assigned instruction without delay.
-Pilots will be issued vectors to final, speed restrictions, and altitude instructions that must be flown accurately and as soon as you receive them.
+Director's airspace is very small and often heavily congested.
+It is imperative that pilots execute instructions without delay.

+If you do not receive a handoff to tower by 4nm from the threshold, you may switch to the ADC frequency.

+### Parallel Runway Operations
+During PROPS, aircraft operate to both parallel runways in either independent or dependent modes.
+It is vital that pilots do not drift toward the adjacent final.

 In the event of radio congestion on the base leg, **do not pass through your assigned runway centreline**.
-Commence the turn to enable intercept of the final approach course for the runway assigned, then track the extended centreline of that runway.
-If pilots do not receive a handoff to tower by 4nm from the threshold, you may switch to the ADC frequency.
+Commence the turn to join final autonomously, then track the extended centreline of your assigned runway.

 ### Independent Visual Approaches (IVAs)
-Independent Visual Approaches allow two aircraft on adjacent finals to conduct [visual approaches](../../navigation/vsa.md) without any secondary separation standard in place, greatly increasing the capacity of the parallel runways during PROPS.
+Independent Visual Approaches allow two aircraft on adjacent finals to conduct [visual approaches](../../navigation/vsa.md) without any secondary separation standards in place, greatly increasing the arrival capacity of the aerodrome during PROPS.
 Depending on the meteorological conditions, IVAs can be initiated from a circuit or from an instrument approach once the pilot is visual.

 #### Requirements
 To fly the IVA, pilots must report their assigned runway in sight to ATC.
 If established on the LOC/FAC, pilots may report visual instead.

 !!! note
     Reporting the runway in sight means that you are able to maintain visual reference to the runway along your intended flight path.
-If there is weather on your anticipated track that will obscure your visibility of the runway, do not report the runway in sight until you are certain you can maintain adequate visual reference.
+If there is weather on your anticipated track that will obscure your visibility of the runway, do not report the runway in sight until you are certain you can maintain visual reference.

-Pilots should use the ILS or GLS for lateral and vertical guidance when conducting an IVA.
+Pilots may use the ILS or GLS for lateral and vertical guidance when conducting an IVA.

-Ensure you do not overshoot your assigned runway centreline.
-Fly accurate headings when being vectored to final.
+Ensure you do not pass through your assigned runway centreline, even if you don't receieve a heading to join final on your base leg.
 The vector to final will not be greater than 30 degrees from the runway centreline.

 Pilots must manage their speed on the base leg to ensure they do not overshoot the centreline.
 ATC approach speeds apply, and can be found on the relevant instrument approach chart.

 Other aircraft will be operating on the adjacent approach, and ATC will provide surveillance or vertical separation until cleared for an IVA.
 Traffic information will be provided if another aircraft is within 1NM on final.
-Pilots must respond to any TCAS alert accordingly.
+Pilots must respond to any TCAS resolution advisory accordingly.

 #### IVAs at Night
 When being cleared for an IVA at night, ATC will issue an additional instruction in your approach clearance.
-This instruction provides a minimum altitude to descend to until established on either the ILS/GLS glidepath or the PAPI.
+This instruction provides a minimum altitude until established on either the ILS/GLS glidepath or the PAPI.

 !!! phraseology
     **SY-D_APP**: "AM282, turn right heading 305, join final runway 34R, from that heading cleared Independent Visual Approach, not below `A015` until established on the PAPI."

 #### Missed Approach
-In the event of a missed approach, you must fly the published missed approach in accordance with the published instrument approach chart for your assigned runway, unless otherwise directed by ATC.
+In the event of a missed approach, you must fly the published missed approach in accordance with the instrument approach chart for your assigned runway, unless otherwise directed by ATC.

 ## Helicopter Operations
 Helicopter routes exist using coded clearances for routes regularly flown by helicopters operating in Sydney terminal airspace.